roaming97/Lavender/README.md

 ## Contributing

-This is meant to be a personal tool more than a standalone crate, it's not looking to be the most performant, just convenient for my use case.
-Pull requests will not be merged into this repository but feel free to fork it and make your own version!
+This is meant to be a personal tool more than a standalone crate, it doesn't strive to be the most performant, just convenient for my use case.
+Pull requests that modify the codebase substantially will likely not be merged into this repository but feel free to fork it and make your own version!